Martiless/nondairy-godmother/README.md

 * Bootstrap

 #### Google Font
-* Googel Font was used to import the choosen font for this project Lora.
+* Google Font was used to import the chosen font for this project Lora.

 #### Font Awesome
 * Font Awesome was used on each page of the website to provide icons for UX purposes.